Hang Gliding Lessons / Course

 Please contact Chris to discuss Course dates and availability.

-(Includes the theory book ‘Hang Gliding for Beginner Pilots’ and HGFA Training Membership)
+(Includes the theory book ‘Hang Gliding for Beginner Pilots’)

 - First Instructional Tandem covering the setup, flight planning, basic controls and launching, soaring and landing techniques.
 Allow 1.5 hours for this flight.